 Education

-Tax committee chair nixes Trump private school tuition credit
+Tax committee chair nixes Trump private school scholarship credit

 ‘Basically you’re using the federal tax code to entirely create a private choice system in every state,’ Kornheiser says